 Founder and Technical Director, Aikido of Kohala

 With breath and movement we facilitate growth and awareness thru dynamic interconnectedness.

 Kristina Varjan began studying Aikido at New York Aikikai, under Yoshimitsu Yamada Shihan, in 1975, while working as a professional dancer.
 In 1986 she and her husband, Rikko, moved to New Mexico and began training under T.K.
 Chiba Shihan.
 They moved to San Diego and joined the kenshusei program in 1989.
 After graduating, they returned to New Mexico for some years before moving to Hawaii and founding Kohala Aikikai in 1995.
-Varjan Sensei teaches seminars in the U.S. and Europe and is member of BNA’s Senior Council and Board of Directors.
+Varjan Sensei teaches seminars in the U.S. and Europe and is member of BNA’s Senior Council.
 She has also been a Feldenkrais Practitioner since 2003.